 Burke Family Law adheres to a high standard of excellence, resolving family law cases with a settlement-minded approach.
 Fierce advocates when necessary, Burke Family Law guides clients with compassion, skill, and creative solutions.

-Katie Burke has practiced family law in San Francisco for fifteen years.
+Katie Burke has practiced family law in San Francisco for sixteen years.
 Katie is a compassionate and zealous advocate, operating at a high level to preserve her clients’ dignity.
 A champion for children and families, she has represented children in their parents’ custody and visitation disputes, and she has volunteered in domestic violence prevention throughout her career.
 Read Katie's full bio.

 Child Custody and Visitation

 Burke Family Law takes a child-centered approach to custody and visitation.
 This viewpoint excludes any discussion of winning and losing, and places the best interests of the child(ren) at the center of all child-related issues.